zloyby/zete/README.md

 My collection of interview questions for jun-mid developers

 ### package by.zloy.test
-Just simple tests of intresting or non-usual java tips
+Just simple tests of interesting or non-usual java tips

 ### package by.zloy.mp3
 Utilities to change mp3 attributes (add/remove tags)